Is it just me? Lately many of the things I read contain glaring errors. It first hit me while reading Tim Tyler's Memetics.

 It is original from the Andean area of South Africa and widely grown in both the north of Chile and Argentina and the south Mexico, especially Ecuador.

 That sample was from today's Science Daily.
 Yesterday I noticed four or five glaring errors.
 This is disorienting, even a little scary.
-Has literacy decline has crossed a tipping point?
+Has literacy decline crossed a tipping point?

 Aye dont remember whut Inglish in skool wuz like, but they must've done something rite.